What is Ruleset in Pega?

 When you create a new RuleSet, an initial RuleSet version 01-01-01 is also created.

-After you create a RuleSet and version, enable developers to create and modify rules in the new RuleSet by referencing the new RuleSet version in an application rule and an access group that is available to yourself or to other users.
+After you create a RuleSet and version, enable developers to create and modify rules in the new RuleSet by referencing the new RuleSet version in an application rule and an access group that is available to yourself or other users.

 Optional or special-purpose RuleSets